jeremy-w/ayadn/README.md

 ### Skip specific posts

-App.net already gives you the "mute" command to mute certain users.

-But what if you want to mute a certain *hashtag*, like "#sports", or mute a *client*, like "IFTTT"?
+You can make posts containing a specific *hashtag*, like "#sports", or from a specific *client*, like "IFTTT" disappear from your timeline.

+It works with users too: although App.net has the *mute* feature, it doesn't prevent the muted user to appear in reposts or to see posts mentioning him/her.
+This command allows you to do it.

+*ayadn skip-xxx add/remove target* to add/remove from the 'skipped' list.

+- Skip posts from specific client:

-Easy: `ayadn skip-source add IFTTT`, and no more posts by IFTTT in your timeline.
+`ayadn skip-source add IFTTT`

-Same for hashtags: `ayadn skip-tag add sports`, and you won't see any posts containing "#sports" again. *(remember that most terminals and consoles won't accept the `#` sign, so don't type it in a command)*
+- Skip posts with specific hashtag:

+`ayadn skip-tag add sports`

+- Skip posts with mentioning specific user:

+`ayadn skip-mention add username`

-Change of mind? `ayadn skip-source remove IFTTT`, `ayadn skip-tag remove sports`, etc.
+Change of mind?

+`ayadn skip-source remove IFTTT`
+`ayadn skip-tag remove sports`
+`ayadn skip-mention remove username`

 There's basically no verification with this feature, so be careful to not add misspelled or non-existent info.